pinnet/sublink/README.md

     slow down setInterval callback - parameterize callback time rationalize subtitle font size for auto sizing refactor to support jQuery.
+    change hyperlink.json to make country the root node of the tree a link history tab for reference fixed number of tabs for tab n-n setup panel - local language choice
+    auto-localization

 NEW = support me on Patreon - https://www.patreon.com/dannyarnold